Between the Flags: Waihi Beach Surf Life Saving Club reveals how much it really costs to save lives

 "Even if you are really careful and really good with your gear and really look after it if you are using it all the time you are going to have maintenance. "

-That gear includes 10 new rescue tubes every year, new motors for the IRB's and replacing one of four IRB's every year.
+That gear includes 10 new rescue tubes every year, new motors for the IRBs and replacing one of four IRBs every year.

 She said finding funding or sponsorship is easier than trying to repair old equipment.

 "We don't have money for repairs so we can't have old equipment.
-One it's unreliable, but if we have to find money for repairs we don't have it."
+It's unreliable, but if we have to find money for repairs we don't have it."

-The club also replaces one or two radios each year as they don't last that long, despite being in a waterproof bag.
+The club also replaces one or two radios a year.

 WHERE DOES THE MONEY COME FROM?